tariq-hasan/system-design/distributed-systems/data_synchronization_protocols/quorum-based_protocols.md

 - Both of the rules together guarantee that the associated distributed database behaves as a centralized, one-replica database system.
 - The concept of a quorum is really useful in distributed systems that have multiple nodes.
 - The concept of a quorum is used extensively in other areas, like distributed transactions or consensus protocols.

+Purpose: Rely on a threshold of votes or acknowledgments from a subset of nodes to make decisions or perform operations.
+* Read and Write Quorums:
+    * How It Works: Operations require a certain number of nodes (quorum) to agree before proceeding.
+    * Use Case: Distributed databases like Cassandra and DynamoDB.
+    * Pros: Ensures a level of consistency and fault tolerance.
+    * Cons: Can result in higher latency due to quorum requirements.
+Replication Protocols
+Purpose: Replicate data across multiple nodes to enhance availability, fault tolerance, and load distribution.
+* Single-Master Replication:
+    * How It Works: One node (master) handles all write operations, which are then replicated to other nodes (slaves).
+    * Use Case: Simple replication setups.
+    * Pros: Easy to manage and implement.
+    * Cons: Single point of failure at the master.
+* Multi-Master Replication:
+    * How It Works: Multiple nodes can handle write operations, replicating changes to each other.
+    * Use Case: Systems requiring high availability and write capabilities.
+    * Pros: High availability and fault tolerance.
+    * Cons: Complexity in conflict resolution.
+* Chain Replication:
+    * How It Works: Nodes are organized in a chain; writes go to the head and propagate down, while reads are served from the tail.
+    * Use Case: Systems needing high throughput and reliability.
+    * Pros: Provides strong consistency and fault tolerance.
+    * Cons: Can be complex to implement.